Sohou08/Hadoop-Spark/file_format/readme.md

     * Support batch and mostly streaming processing
     * Avro serializes fast and the data resulting after serialization is least in size with schemas.
 * __Drawback__
+    * data is encoded as binary, so data can be difficult to decode while testing/debugging

 * __Big data__
     * widely used in many application (kafka, spark, Cassandra )